sourcebroker/hugo-cms-theme/README.rst

 For pages
 +++++++++

-- **Equivalent of backend_layouts**
+- **Equivalent of layouts**

-  "Sections" in Hugo are used as equivalent of "backend_layouts" in TYPO3.
+  "Sections" in this Hugo theme are used as equivalent of "layouts" in CMSes.

 - **Content elements rendering**

-  What is to be rendered on page is defined in front matter as "col_x" where x is the id of column defined in "backend_layout".
-The "col_x" should have array of tt_content uids.
+  What is to be rendered on page is defined in front matter as "colx" where x is the id of column defined in "layout" of CMS.
+The "colx" should have array of content element id's.
 The minimal example front matter for showing content would be then (YAML format):

   ::